Border Agents Make Killer Mistakes During Interviews: 4 Ways to Fix Them!

 "How will you get to your final destination?"

-You know them, but you don’t use them.
-Open-Ended questions demand from your interviewee a lot of information.
-Therefore fabricating instantaneous lies will create enormous stress, displayed as verbal or non-verbal nervousness, making it easier for you to detect omission or deceit.
+Open-Ended questions demand a lot of information from the person.
+Therefore, fabricating instantaneous lies will create enormous stress that can leak as verbal or non-verbal nervousness, making it easier for you to detect omission or deceit.
 Caution: Don’t accept one-word answers, such as vacation, verbally ask for more details.

 "I’m NOT going to find any drugs in your bags?"